 White Box Economics

 Optimally, this sort of solution is available to run on open networking solutions, which can be brite box or white box switches.
-Thus, in addition to simplifying network management and increasing reliability to lower operational costs, capital costs can be reduced on the order of 40 to 50% compared to traditional switching solutions, while preventing vendor lock in.
+Thus, in addition to simplifying network management and increasing reliability to lower operational costs, capital costs can be reduced on the order of 40 to 50% compared to traditional switching solutions, while preventing vendor lock-in.
 White box switches are also typically 1RU, achieving a similar scale-out design to the larger hyperscalers including a fabric.

 A controllerless approach to next-generation SDN represents the best way to transition to the software-defined data center of tomorrow.
 Organizations that make the move to SDN without a controller are experiencing a dramatic reduction in costs and complexity and gaining the operational flexibility that comes by federating a large number of switches as a single programmable entity.
-The Pluribus Netvisor OS and the Adaptive Cloud Fabric offer an industry-leading approach to controllerless SDN and eliminate the architectural complexities of traditional SDN controllers, allowing seamless interoperation with existing networks and enabling a more graceful migration to a software-defined architecture.
+The Pluribus Netvisor OS and the Adaptive Cloud Fabric offer an industry-leading approach to controllerless SDN and eliminate the architectural complexities of a traditional SDN controllers, allowing seamless interoperation with existing networks and enabling a more graceful migration to a software-defined architecture.

 Ask Econocom Italia.
 This innovative cloud service provider in Italy has experienced firsthand how a controllerless approach can benefit its business.